-Do you want to learn how to capture the stories of your community, your neighborhood?
+Learn how to capture the stories of your community, your neighborhood!

-Trainees will receive instruction on interviewing techniques, recording technology, and project design.
-Additional oral history resources for preserving your project may be made available for selected interviews courtesy of Columbus Metropolitan Library and Ohio Humanities.
+Participants will receive instruction on interviewing techniques, recording technology, and project design.
+Additional training and recording resources for preserving your stories may be made available for selected interviews courtesy of Columbus Metropolitan Library and Ohio Humanities.
 After this introductory workshop on August 12, participants will be invited to attend sessions on August 17 and 24 to work on specific projects.